-Colette qualified in 1998 and specialises in all areas of planning and environmental law including compulsory purchase, judicial review, heritage issues, town and village greens and environmental impact assessment.
+Colette specialises in all areas of planning and environmental law including compulsory purchase, judicial review, heritage issues, town and village greens and environmental impact assessment.
 She has extensive experience in planning and development with particular expertise on complex mixed use developments including tall buildings.
 She also has been involved in preparing and running major planning inquiry appeals.

 She has particular expertise in drafting and advising on complex Section 106 agreements and other statutory planning and highway agreements (including Section 278 and 38 agreements) and is currently advising clients on the effects of the Community Infrastructure Levy Regulations.